iridescent-dev/iap-swift-lib/README.md

 ```

 ### Display products information
-All available products are listed in the `InAppPurchase.shared.getProducts()` array of [SKProduct](https://developer.apple.com/documentation/storekit/skproduct).
+All available products are listed in the `InAppPurchase.getProducts()` array of [SKProduct](https://developer.apple.com/documentation/storekit/skproduct).

 Those are the most important attributes.